Email Disclaimer Definition

 What is an email disclaimer?

+So what is an email disclaimer?
 In layman’s terms, an email disclaimer is a block of text that is added to an outgoing email to limit liability, often appearing at the bottom of an email signature as a separate section.
 The content will often include the company name, registered office address and company registration details which is a legal requirement for corporate email in many countries.